RogerLevy/bubble/README.md

 A game development framework for ANS-compliant Forth systems.
 (Currently only SwiftForth/Windows is supported.)

+This serves as the basis for Lantern, an experimental game engine. https://github.com/RogerLevy/lantern

 ## Requirements
 - SwiftForth for Windows
 - Windows 7 and up